-Hello, I’m Suzette Hammond and Tea is my way of life.
+Hello, I’m Sooz and teaching tea is my way of life

-I took a chance and turned to studying coffee and tea, which inherently seemed more peaceful, people-focused and thought provoking.
-Realizing the story of our connection to tea was actually the story that compelled me the most, I knew I found the place where my skills as a journalist would best be utilized.
+In 2003, I took a chance and turned to working with coffee and tea, which seemed more naturally peaceful and people-focused.
+Realizing that the story of humanity’s connection to tea was actually the story that compelled me the most, I knew this was the place where my journalism skills would best be utilized.

-My personal background is also multi-disciplinary, influencing my growing passion for tea as a spiritual and mental health practice.
-I’ve been a formal student of several tea ceremony traditions, including Chanoyu, the Japanese tea ceremony.
-My spiritual beliefs align with both animism and Buddhism – Vietnamese Zen master, Thich Nhat Hanh, is one of my most influential and beloved teachers.
+My personal background is also multidisciplinary and feeds my growing interest for tea as a contemplative, spiritual and mental health practice.
+Previously, I was an enrolled a student of chanoyu, the Japanese tea ceremony with Urasenke in San Francisco.
+My spiritual beliefs align with Buddhism and animism.
+I’m also really passionate about movement therapy and somatics.